Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Preventing the loss or theft of important financial instruments like Demand Drafts is always better than dealing with the aftermath.
 By adopting a few careful habits and considering alternative payment methods, you can significantly reduce your risk.
 These proactive measures offer peace of mind.

 Being vigilant and organised with your financial documents is a simple yet effective way to safeguard your money.
 Small changes in how you handle these instruments can make a big difference.
-Don’t wait for an incident to happen before improving your security practices.
+It is advisable to improve your security practices before an incident occurs.

 Keep all records safe